-When she was a teenage film fan in Edinburgh she would happily blow all over spare money on the city’s annual celebration of cinema.
+When she was a teenage film fan in Edinburgh she would happily blow all her spare money on the city’s annual celebration of cinema.

 Now the writer and director Charlotte Wells is trying to get her head around the surreal situation of her debut feature opening the Edinburgh International Film Festival in its 75th anniversary year.

 The Edinburgh-born filmmaker has been propelled into the limelight with Aftersun, a touching family drama focusing on a package holiday in Turkey enjoyed by a divorced father from the city and his teenage daughter.

 Wells has already won huge acclaim from critics for the film’s depiction of the close relationship between Calum, played by Normal People star Paul Mescal and Sophie, 12-year-old Frankie Corio in her screen debut, who was chosen for the part out of more than 800 teenagers applicants.

 The opening night gala, which marked the return of a full-scale EIFF to August after a 15-year hiatus, was a homecoming for Wells, who now lives in New York, where she moved to study filmmaking.

 Wells said: “I think it was between 2004 and 2006, that I really blew all of my money as a teenager on film festival tickets.